blaz-cerpnjak/blaz-cerpnjak/README.md

 # Hi, I'm Blaž 👋

-## "I convert caffeine to code."</h3>
+Passionate and creative software developer with over two and half years of experience as an Android developer, looking to grow not only as a developer, but also as a person.
+I enjoy developing various applications and games.
+Over the years, I've worked on numerous projects, which you can explore on my portfolio website.

-Currently I'm pursuing a Master's degree in Informatics and Data Technologies atFaculty of Electrical Engineering and Computer Science in Maribor. 💻 My hobbies are developing various app and video games & video editing
+Currently I'm pursuing a Master's degree in Informatics and Data Technologies at Faculty of Electrical Engineering and Computer Science in Maribor.

 <br />